-The Police and Crime Plan of the former PCC has been extended to cover the financial year 2021-22 while the current PCC consulted on his new Police, Crime and Community Safety Plan (2022-2024).
+The Police and Crime Plan of the former PCC has been extended to cover the financial year 2022/23 while the current PCC consulted on his new Police, Crime and Community Safety Plan (2022-2024).
 Therefore, for the reporting year the PCC's priorities for tackling crime in Norfolk remained as:

-Increase visible policing
+- Increase visible policing

-Support rural communities
+- Support rural communities

-Improve road safety
+- Improve road safety

-Prevent offending
+- Prevent offending

-Support victims and reduce vulnerability
+- Support victims and reduce vulnerability

-Deliver a modern and innovative service
+- Deliver a modern and innovative service

-Good stewardship of taxpayers' money.
+- Good stewardship of taxpayers' money.

-The following table shows the 'year-end' position for some of the more easily available Police and Crime Plan key performance indicators where prior ear data is available.
+The following table shows the 'year-end' position for some of the more easily available Police and Crime Plan key performance indicators where prior year data is available.
 Further details will be published in the PCC's Annual Report in the autumn.

-Area Indicator 2020/21 2021/22
+Area Indicator 2021/22 2022/23

-Domestic Number of crimes 13,646 14,060
+Domestic Abuse Number of crimes 14,060 13,027

-Abuse Solved rate 10% 9%
+Solved rate 9% 11%

-Serious Number of crimes 2,040 2,614
+Serious Sexual Number of crimes 2,614 2,643

-Sexual Offences Solved rate 8% 7%
+Offences Solved rate 7% 8%

-Child Sexual Number of crimes 1,583 1508
+Child Sexual Abuse Number of crimes 1,508 1,526

-Abuse Solved rate 11% 14%
+Solved rate 14% 15%

-Hate Crime Number of crimes 1,349 1,426
+Hate Crime Number of crimes 1,426 1,303

-Solved rate 12% 11%
+Solved rate 11% 16%

-Online Crime Number of crimes 2,911 2,976
+Online Crime Number of crimes 2,976 2,879

-Solved rate 9% 9%
+Solved rate 9% 10%

-Personal Number of crimes 9,642 9,728
+Neighbourhood Crime Number of crimes 9,461 9,747

-Property Crime Solved rate 11% 10%
+Solved rate 10% 11%

+Violence With Injury Number of crimes 8,250 8,640

+Solved rate 14% 15%

-Call Handling % 999 calls answered in 10 seconds 91% 89%
+Call Handling % 999 calls answered in 10 seconds 89% 85%

-Emergency Response % of emergencies responded to in target time 90% 88%
+Emergency Response % of emergencies responded to in target time 88% 86%

-Road Safety Number of KSI collisions 319 385
+Road Safety Number of KSI collisions 385 393

 Demands on the Constabulary have changed in nature in recent years.
-Acquisitive crimes have reduced, while crimes such as domestic abuse and sexual offences have been rising.
+Serious sexual offences, violence with injury, and neighbourhood crime have increased, while crimes such as domestic abuse and child sexual abuse have decreased.
 In 2020/21, the onset of the Covid-19 pandemic impacted the demand recorded in some vulnerability crime types.
-Whilst domestic abuse has continued to increase year on year, volumes of some sexual offences (CSA) reduced.
-Where increases in crime are accompanied by reductions in solved rates, this is a reflection of the changing demand.
+Crime categories that have seen a reduction in volume are accompanied by increased solved rates, reflecting changing demand.
 The Force continues to prioritise the most harmful crime types alongside initiatives that focus on community priorities such as rural crime and responding to emergencies.
-The Force's performance in call handling and emergency response has maintained good performance despite 999 demand increasing between 2020/21 and 2021/22 and Covid-19 has impacted staffing levels in the CCR.
-The Force has invested funding achieved through the rise in council tax to improve the switchboard service within the CCR.
-This has enabled 95% of 101 calls to be answered within 30 seconds (the national target).
-Prior to this investment this rate had dipped to levels of 75%.
+The Force's performance in call handling and emergency response has declined which is likely to be linked with increasing 999 demand between 2020/21 and 2022/23.